wak-lab-e-v/LED-Matrix/README.md

 ## ESP32
 Server/Client for ESP32

+## Clients
+All standard scripts and tools i.e. that talk to the [gopixelflut](https://github.com/wak-lab-e-v/gopixelflut) server or the [ESP32](ESP32/) matrix udp server.

+## Simulation
+Some Python scripts to simulate the LED Matrix on your system.

 ## media
 Some scripts look for media files here.
 Clone the repro and add your content here.
 A couple of images are included.